 Gap of Dunloe

-Our last stop before heading home was the Gap of Dunloe.
+Our last stop on The Ring of Kerry before heading home was the Gap of Dunloe.
 This is a narrow mountain pass between the MacGillyCuddy’s Reeks Mountain Range and the Purple Mountain.
 Arguably the most scenic mountain pass in Ireland, this area is heavily frequented by tourists, and horse and buggy services alike.
 Along the 11 km / 7 mile pass are 5 lakes, ruined houses and plenty of sheep.
 NB: Don’t expect to drive through here unless you’re on the shoulder of tourist season.

 The Dingle Peninsula